arc-source-coder/dots/README.md

 > **Like beads, but smaller and faster!**

 Minimal task tracker for AI agents.
-1.3MB binary (static SQLite), ~3ms startup, beads-compatible storage.
+15x smaller than beads (1.3MB vs 19MB), 2x faster startup (~3ms), built-in Claude Code hooks, beads-compatible SQLite storage.

 ## What is dots?